-Low fat milk does not freeze well and will separate.
+Low-fat milk does not freeze well and will separate.
 Regular evaporated milk would fare better over low fat or skim evaporated milk in this creamy chicken rice soup recipe.
 If you know you plan to freeze, for an even better result, I recommend using whole milk or even cream as the higher fat content does better when frozen and thawed.

 Cool to room temperature, then place in a large freezer bag, seal completely, and lay flat to freeze in a thin layer.
 This will help the soup to thaw quickly when you need it for dinner!

-To thaw, you can submerge the bag in lukewarm water until thawed, then reheat to desired temperature in the microwave or on the stovetop.
+To thaw, you can submerge the bag in lukewarm water until thawed, then reheat to the desired temperature in the microwave or on the stovetop.